Not My Job: We Quiz 'West Wing' Creator Aaron Sorkin On Hot Wings

 SORKIN: I broke my nose writing.

 SAGAL: You're right.
-I had forgotten that.
+I had forgotten that, but we did.

 SORKIN: I did.
-I was writing an early episode of "The Newsroom," and I got up in the middle of the night because I had an idea just for a sort of a classic comic beat where Jeff Daniels was going to lunge at one of the staffers, and two staffers were going to hold him back in one of these, you know, I'm going to get you kind of moments.
+I was writing an early episode of "The Newsroom," and I got up in the middle of the night because I had an idea just for a sort of a classic comic beat where Jeff Daniels was going to lunge at one of the staffers, and two staffers were going to hold him back.
+And one of these, you know, I'm going to get you kind of moments.
 And I was really excited about it.
 It was going well.
 And I happened to be kind of acting into the mirror, and I lunged as Jeff Daniels would.
 But there was no one there to hold me back.

 SORKIN: So I smashed right into the bathroom mirror.